Platform ticket: China

 China Railways ceased to issue platform tickets from 2014.
 At some major stations like Beijing West railway station, a person can still escort a passenger in need by applying for a permit with the escorter's ID card.

 Germany

 In Germany the Royal Prussian Railway was the first carrier to introduce ticket checks outside the trains in 1893.
 Other railways in Germany soon followed.
 Platform checks and tickets were done away with in East Germany in 1970 and in West Germany in 1974.
-In some local transportation networks, they lasted longer; the last one in which they still apply is public transportation in Hamburg, where platform tickets must be bought to access the platforms without a travel ticket.
-The price is 0.10 euros.
+In some local transportation networks, they lasted longer; the last one in which they were used was the public transportation in Hamburg, where platform tickets had to be bought to access the platforms without a travel ticket until 2023.
+The price was 0.10 euros.

 India

 A platform ticket for any railway station situated across India costs not more than ₹10 and is valid for not more than two hours.
 Tickets are issued from either ticketing counters and ATVMs on the railway station, or from Indian Railways' UTS app.
 If a passenger is caught by railway ticket checking staff at any platform without platform ticket or travelling ticket, passenger will be charged double the fare of the last train that arrived at / departed from that platform.
 The fare will be worked out on the basis of the last ticket checking station on the train's route.